FREDERIQUE BEGIN, M.s.W., LICSW

 Alexis Jette Borggaard is, with Cecily Wardell, co-founder of Birches School.
 She graduated from Wellesley College cum laude majoring in both Economics and Spanish.
 After working for several years at management consulting firms with projects across the United States and Europe, she decided to change careers.
 In that time of transition, she hiked the entire 2168-mile Appalachian Trail, demonstrating her love of the outdoors and physical fitness.
 Alexis is currently enrolled in the Doctor of Physical Therapy program at the MGH Institute of Health Professions.
-Since becoming a mother to two boys, ages 10 and 6, she has remained active volunteering as a breastfeeding counselor for La Leche League and Nursing Mother's Council where she works closely with new mothers one-on-one and also facilitates meetings.
-Her sons are in 4th grade and kindergarten at Birches and are both thriving at the school.
+Since becoming a mother to two boys, now ages 13 and 9, she has remained active volunteering as a breastfeeding counselor for La Leche League and Nursing Mother's Council where she works closely with new mothers one-on-one and also facilitates meetings.
+Her sons are in 7th grade and 3rd grade at Birches and are both thriving at the school.

 ANN KANIA, B.S.